 Unsafe actions in the lab are NOT tolerated.
-Each lab day (12, as first/last days, fall break, and Thanksgiving break are not counted) is worth 2 safety points.
+Each lab day (12, as first day, spring & Easter break are not counted) is worth 2 safety points.
 Students either earn the points, or do not.
 It is all or nothing.
 A student is told when a safety infraction is witnessed by TA/Instructor and that safety points were deducted.
 This is documented on the sign-in sheet.
 Safety points count towards 1.32 % of the overall course grade.

-Safety point deductions occur if Instructor/TA witness unsafe behavior such as: Coming late to lab, not signing the sign-in sheet when present in the lab, not wearing or needing to borrow borrowing lab goggles or a lab coat, eating/drinking in the lab, chewing gum, taking goggles off in FH-313 when chemicals/glassware are still on any of the 3 lab benches (even if not your chemicals/lab bench), not wearing goggles when using/cleaning glassware, chemicals, or equipment, touching face/cell phone/personal belongings with gloves on, leaving lab with gloves on, not cleaning up spills on bench top/analytical balance/fume hood, standing/kneeling on chairs, improper chemical disposal, not starting clean-up at 12:35 pm, etc. The list is not exhaustive; if it is determined an [unlisted] action is unsafe, a student will lose a safety point.
-IF LAB BENCHES, ANALYTICAL BALANCES, SINKS OR OTHER EQUIPMENT IN FH-313 ARE LEFT DIRTY, ENTIRE CLASS [all students] LOSES THE DAY'S SAFETY POINTS.
+Potential safety point deductions: Coming late to lab, not signing the sign-in sheet when present, not wearing or needing to borrow borrowing lab goggles or a lab coat, eating/ drinking in lab, chewing gum, taking goggles off in FH-313 when chemicals/glassware are still on any of the 3 lab benches (even if not your chemicals/lab bench), not wearing goggles when using/cleaning glassware, chemicals, or equipment, touching face/cell phone/personal belongings with gloves on, leaving lab with gloves on, not cleaning up spills on bench top/balances/fume hood, standing/kneeling on chairs, improper chemical disposal, not starting clean-up at on time, etc. The list is not exhaustive; if an [unlisted] action is unsafe, a student will lose a safety point.
+IF LAB BENCHES, BALANCES, SINKS, OTHER EQUIPMENT IN FH-313 IS LEFT DIRTY, ENTIRE CLASS LOSES SAFETY POINTS.